cryptoalgebra/Algebra/docs/Contracts/Core/interfaces/IAlgebraCommunityVault.md

 ```

 Proposes new Algebra fee value for protocol

+*Developer note: the new value will also be used for previously accumulated tokens that have not yet been withdrawn*

 | Name | Type | Description |
 | ---- | ---- | ----------- |